GENERAL TERMS AND CONDITIONS

 - Ticket offices accept payment in cash (compliant with the current laws) as well as major debit and credit cards.
 The Management also accepts payment via bank transfer, which must be sent to and result as paid at the Administration Office before any ski pass can be issued.
 Any requests for invoices for badges must be made before said badges are issued.

-- At the time of ski pass issue, the customer must ensure that the pass complies with the request; no ski passes can be exchanged once the customer has used it to register their first access to the lifts.
+- When collecting their ski pass, customers must ensure that the pass complies with their requests; no ski passes can be exchanged once a customer has used it to register their first access to the lifts.

 - Ski passes are sold on Key-Cards; each one requires payment of a deposit of 5.00 euros, which will be returned if the card is returned intact and in good condition.

-- The ski pass, which is a transport document that also serves as a receipt (D.M.
-30.06.1992 and subsequent amendments) must be kept for the duration of transport.
+- Ski passes are transport documents that also serves as receipts (D.M.
+30.06.1992 and subsequent amendments) and must be kept for the duration of transport.

-- The ski pass or ticket (Key-Card and ID badge) must be presented to lift staff every time they request it for checks of validity, and to ensure the correct identity of the holder.
+- Ski passes, or tickets (Key-Cards and ID badges) must be presented to lift staff every time they request them.
+Staff need to check validity and ensure the correct identity of the pass or ticket holder.

-- The price of the travel document includes the right to carry skis, a snowboard or a small, compact piece of baggage, with a total weight not exceeding 10 kg (provided that this does not prevent easy embarkation on the lift and does not, at the sole discretion of staff, present a risk for lift safety).
-Snow bikes may only be carried on gondolas (they are prohibited on chairlifts and drag lifts or any other lifts where users embark wearing skis).
+- The price of the travel document includes the right to also transport skis, a snowboard, and a small, compact piece of baggage, with a total weight not exceeding 10 kg (provided that this does not prevent easy embarkation on the lift and does not, at the sole discretion of staff, present a risk for lift safety).
+Snow bikes may only be transported on gondolas managed by Funivie Campiglio and Funivie Folgarida-Marilleva (it is prohibited to transport them on chairlifts, drag lifts or any other lifts where users embark wearing skis, in addition to gondolas managed by Funivie Pinzolo).

 - All tickets, single rides included, will expire at the end of the relevant summer or winter season.

-- In case of accidents on the ski slopes, duly recorded by the slope first aid staff, the insurance policies “AIG Snow Problem” and “ItasActive” (available for purchase together with the ski pass, and under the terms and conditions of the policy, which are available in summary form at all company ticket offices and on the website ski.it) includes a partial refund of the insured multi-day ski pass valid for a minimum of three days; it remains understood that anyone accompanying the injured party, even if insured, will not be entitled to a refund on their ski pass.
+- In case of accidents and injury on the ski slopes, duly recorded by the slope first aid staff, the insurance policy available for purchase together with the ski pass, and under the terms and conditions of the policy (available in summary form at all company ticket offices and on the website ski.it ) includes a partial refund of the insured multi-day ski pass valid for a minimum of three days; it remains understood that anyone accompanying the injured party, even if insured, will not be entitled to a refund on their ski pass.

 Types of Company Ski Pass

-- The types of ski pass available (single outward, point-based, hourly, day, multi-day - up to 14 days, seasonal or annual) are stated on the price lists displayed at the ticket offices and published on the website ski.it .
+- The types of ski pass available (single, hourly, day, multi-day - up to 14 days, seasonal) are stated on the price lists displayed at the ticket offices and published on the website ski.it .
+“Pay per use” ski passes are also available, according to the relevant conditions of sale from the certified portals Mypass and Telepass.

-- Multi-day ski passes valid for more than 9 days and seasonal ski passes will be issued with holder’s photograph.
+- Seasonal ski passes will be issued with holder’s photograph.

-- Internal seasonal ski passes and/or ski passes for the company ski areas and/or seasonal or annual Superskirama passes, entitle the holder to access - as a result of exchange agreements in being between lift companies, and within the programme of lift and slope operations as decided by the management of each of the aforementioned companies - to working lifts in the ski area of reference during the 2020-2021 skiing season.
-The 2020-2021 skiing season - without prejudice to the decisions of the management of each of the lift companies regarding the start and end dates of same on the relevant lifts - will be 60 days (80 for Superskirama ski passes), not necessarily non-consecutive - of access to the lifts in operation for the period from December 2020 to April 2021, it being understood that:
+- Superskirama season ski passes (according to the interchange agreements in being between the cable lift companies, as well as the lift and slope operating programmes decided by the Management of each of the aforementioned companies) – and the Company’s season ski passes, will be valid starting on December 01st These same season ski passes provide access to the lifts in operation in the ski area of reference throughout the 2023-2024 skiing season.
+The 2023-2024 skiing season, without prejudice to the undisputable right of the Management of each lift company to set the start and end dates for same on the relevant lifts – is 80 days for the Superskirama ski passes (60 for Company ski passes), even for non-consecutive days, according to the month, including between December 2023 and April 2024, it being understood that:

-- the operation of all lifts and skiing on all slopes in the ski area of reference cannot be guaranteed;
+a) the operation of all lifts and skiing on all slopes in the ski area of reference cannot be guaranteed:

-- in case of single lifts or groups of lifts being in operation for a period exceeding 60 days (80 days for Superskirama ski passes), the seasonal ski pass will remain valid for said further period;
+b) in case of single lifts or groups of lifts being in operation for a period exceeding 80 days for Superskirama ski passes (60 days for Company ski passes), the season ski pass will remain valid for said further period;

-- in the event that lifts are closed for safety reasons linked to the SARS-CoV-2 virus and the 60-day period for the ski pass (80 for Superskirama ski passes) cannot be used, the customer will be refunded an amount according to the price of the ski pass and the number of days not used compared to those guaranteed.
+c) in the event that lifts are closed for safety reasons linked to the SARS-CoV-2 virus and the 80 days of validity for the Superskirama ski pass (60 for company ski passes) cannot be used, the customer will be refunded an amount according to the price of the seasonal ski pass and the number of days not used compared to those guaranteed.

-- The Superskirama seasonal or annual ski pass also offers a choice of 5 days in the “Dolomiti Superski” area on lifts according to same; the 5 days of validity for the “Dolomiti Superski” area are automatically enabled for the annual ski pass without the need to request individual daily passes.
-Any misuse of the annual ski pass will lead to its immediate withdrawal and also to cancellation of any days not used in the “Dolomiti Superski” area.
-In case of loss of the annual Superskirama badge on the “Dolomiti Superski” pistes, since this cannot be checked by “Dolomiti Superski” staff, it is not possible to issue any replacement ticket for days not yet used in the area.
-Any daily tickets purchased following the loss of an annual Superskirama pass in the “Dolomiti Superski” area will not be refunded.
+24. The Superskirama seasonal ski pass also offers a choice of 5 days in the “Dolomiti Superski” area on lifts according to the pass; the 5 days of validity for the “Dolomiti Superski” area are automatically enabled for the Superskirama seasonal ski pass without the need to request individual daily passes.
+Any misuse of the Superskirama seasonal ski pass will lead to its immediate withdrawal and also to cancellation of any days not used in the “Dolomiti Superski” area.
+In case of loss of the seasonal Superskirama badge on the “Dolomiti Superski” pistes, since this cannot be checked by “Dolomiti Superski” staff, it is not possible to issue any replacement ticket for days not yet used in the area.
+Any daily tickets purchased following the loss of a seasonal Superskirama pass in the “Dolomiti Superski” area will not be refunded

 Lift Operation Schedule

-- The lift and piste operation of the company and that of the lift operators in the ski area covered by the ski pass is decided by the company management and the management of each of the lift companies.
+- The lift and piste operation of the company and that of the lift operators in the ski area covered by the ski pass is decided by the company management and the management of each of the lift companies, at their sole discretion.
 The cost of the ski pass is not linked to the number of lifts and slopes open to the public, but to the possibility to ski with at least two lifts open.
 The operation of all lifts and skiing on all slopes cannot be guaranteed;

-- The company is not in any case liable, and therefore, no refund (total or partial) or replacement of the ski pass is owed if, due to unforeseen events which in no way depend on the company’s wishes (for example, but in no way limited to, excessive wind, lack of snow or the occurrence of an unforeseeable technical problem, the repeated and unannounced suspension of electricity) or due to competition events or training, the lifts or some of the slopes should be closed fully or in part.
+- The company is not in any case liable, if, due to unforeseen events which in no way depend on the company’s wishes (for example, but in no way limited to, excessive wind, lack of snow or the occurrence of an unforeseeable technical problem, the repeated and unannounced suspension of electricity) or due to competition events or training, the lifts or some of the slopes should be closed fully or in part.
+In these cases, the Company is not obliged to:

 Rules for Lift and Slope Use